nf-core/taxprofiler/docs/output.md

 [MultiQC](http://multiqc.info) is a visualization tool that generates a single HTML report summarising all samples in your project.
 Most of the pipeline QC results are visualised in the report and further statistics are available in the report data directory.

 Results generated by MultiQC collate pipeline QC from supported tools e.g. FastQC.
 The pipeline has special steps which also allow the software versions to be reported in the MultiQC output for future traceability.
 For more information about how to use MultiQC reports, see <http://multiqc.info>.

+All tools in taxprofiler supported by MultiQC will have a dedicated section showing summary statistics of each tool based on information stored in log files.
+Note that the 'General Stats' table by default will only show statistics referring to pre-processing steps, and will not display possible values from each classifier/profiler, unless turned on by the user within the 'Configure Columns' menu or via a custom MultiQC config file (`--multiqc_config`)

 ### Pipeline information